Using the Zip File

 Create a SQL Server database that will be used by Gemini.

 It is advisable to use SQL Server Standard or Enterprise editions.
-Gemini will run with SQL Express but it is not recommended and not supported for production instances.
+Gemini will run with SQL Express but it is not recommended and not supported, not even for development instances.

 Step 6 - Edit Web.config